traceybee23/traceybee23/README.md

 👋 Hi, I’m @traceybee23 || Tracey

 I'm here to bring joy and leave a whimsical mark on the tech landscape.
-I'm a curious software engineer who understands that innovation flourishes at the intersection of imagination and code, where possibilities are endless and solutions are born by daring to dream differently.
-I am an adaptable tech enthusiast turned full-stack developer, with a knack for problem-solving that developed through a journey from customer service to project coordination.
+I'm a curious software engineer who knows that innovation happens where imagination meets code, where the possibilities are endless and solutions are born by thinking differently.
+I am an adaptable tech enthusiast turned full-stack dev, problem-solver by nature after a journey from customer service to project coordination.
 I now create web apps while dreaming up new worlds between the pages of a book.

 Facts:
 - 👀 I’m currently reading A Court of Silver Flames by Sarah J Maas